scholarslab/scholarslab.github.io/collections/_posts/2012-11-06-teaching-git.md

 layout: post
 slug: teaching-git
 title: Teaching Git
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- git
 - praxis program
+- code
+- pedagogy
 ---

 In Praxis, we just finished covering [Git](http://git-scm.com/).
 Everyone seemed to catch on pretty well, so I thought I’d write a bit about my thought process as I was planning the sessions.
 There were a few principles I tried to keep in mind: